AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

       else
          Flag := False;
       end if;
-   end Compute;
+   end Compute_Offset;

-:program:`gnatprove` tells us that :ada:`Z` might not be initialized (assigned a value) in :ada:`Compute`, and indeed that is correct.
+:program:`gnatprove` tells us that :ada:`Z` might not be initialized (assigned a value) in :ada:`Compute_Offset`, and indeed that is correct.
 :ada:`Z` is a mode :ada:`out` parameter so the routine should assign a value to it: :ada:`Z` is an output, after all.
-The fact that :ada:`Compute` does not do so is a significant and nasty bug.
+The fact that :ada:`Compute_Offset` does not do so is a significant and nasty bug.
 Why is it so nasty?
 In this case, formal parameter :ada:`Z` is of the scalar type :ada:`Integer`, and scalar parameters are always passed by copy in Ada and SPARK.
 That means that, when returning to the caller, an integer